stdm/stdm.github.io/research.md

 <a href="https://doi.org/10.1007/s43681-026-01042-1"><img src="http://stdm.github.io/images/papers/AIEthics_2026.jpg" alt="AI Ethics 2026" style="height:120px; width:auto; border:1px solid #c8d8ea; border-radius:3px;"/></a>
 </div>

-The third contribution is not a method but a movement: the group has systematically traced what happens when machine learning results exit the research lab and encounter real human contexts, producing original scientific arguments at each stage of that transition.
+This contribution is not a method but a movement: the group has systematically traced what happens when machine learning results exit the research lab and encounter real human contexts, producing original scientific arguments at each stage of that transition.
 The invited position paper [Deep Learning in the Wild (ANNPR'18)](https://doi.org/10.1007/978-3-319-99978-4) opened this line by cataloguing the gap between benchmark conditions and deployment realities, providing a taxonomy of failure modes that predates much of the later "reproducibility crisis" literature in ML.
 The [Data Centrism paper (AoDSA'22)](https://dx.doi.org/10.5445/IR/1000143637) went further, arguing that data — not algorithms or models — is the primary scientific object of data science, with direct implications for how the discipline should evaluate its own contributions.

 On the applied side, the [AI & Ethics (2021)](https://doi.org/10.1007/s43681-021-00108-6) bias study showed quantitatively that demographic awareness in face recognition design does not translate to reduced bias at deployment.
 [Assessing Deep Learning (AI&Ethics'23)](https://doi.org/10.1007/s43681-023-00408-z) proposed a humanities-grounded framework for evaluating AI systems beyond technical metrics.
 Most recently, [PMM'26](https://doi.org/10.1080/09540962.2025.2541304) and [AI&Ethics'26](https://doi.org/10.1007/s43681-026-01042-1) formalised how intrinsic ML properties — stochasticity of training, distributional shift — map to policy-relevant risk categories, giving regulators technically grounded criteria that go beyond checklist compliance.
 </details>